New York Property Tax Appeals — The Complete Guide

 Rockland County is on the west side of the Hudson, NYC-commutable via the Tappan Zee/Mario Cuomo Bridge.
 Standard NY 4th-Tuesday-of-May Grievance Day applies.
 Rockland's varied housing stock (single-family New City + condo/co-op-heavy Suffern + waterfront Piermont) produces wide assessment-ratio variation.

-Dutchess County · pop.
+Dutchess County (Poughkeepsie) · pop.
 295K · Hudson Valley · Poughkeepsie + suburbs

 Population: ~295,000